 The Family Medical Leave Act (FMLA) is a federal statute that entitles employees to take unpaid leave for certain family and medical reasons.
 The FMLA affords employees the opportunity to take “job-protected” leave, which means that they cannot be fired (or otherwise disciplined) as a result of their decision to take leave, and they are entitled to return to their same job or an “equivalent job” when their period of leave ends.

-For employers in North Carolina and South Carolina that are subject to the FMLA, compliance is extremely important.
+For employers in South Carolina that are subject to the FMLA, compliance is extremely important.
 It can also be quite challenging, as there are a number of areas where the FMLA does not provide complete guidance with respect to employees’ rights and employers’ obligations.
 This article provides an introduction to what employers in the Carolinas need to know.
 If you have questions about your company’s obligations, we encourage you to speak with one of our attorneys.

-What Carolina Employers are Covered By the FMLA?
+Which South Carolina Employers are Covered By the FMLA?

 The FMLA applies to “covered employers.”
 In the private sector, covered employers are companies that have 50 or more employees for at least 20 workweeks in the current or preceding calendar year.
 If your company consistently has 50 or more employees on its payroll, your company is a covered employer.
 If you own a small business with less than 50 employees, it isn’t (although there are various other laws of which you may still need to be aware).
 If your staff fluctuates around 50 employees, then you will need to carefully monitor whether your employees are entitled to the protections of the FMLA.

 When Can Employees Take FMLA Leave?

 Under the FMLA, there are six primary circumstances in which employees of covered employers are eligible to take unpaid, job-protected leave.
 These are: